dovorokwa/Retail_sales-Analysis/README.md

 select count(distinct category) as category from sales_analysis_tb -- Data Analysis & Business Key Problems & Answers

--- My Analysis & Findings
+###My Analysis & Findings
 -- Q.1 Write a SQL query to retrieve all columns for sales made on '2022-11-05

 select *from sales_analysis_tb
 where sale_date = '2022-11-05'

--- Q.2 Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 10 in the month of Nov-2022
+ ###Q.2 Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 10 in the month of Nov-2022
 SELECT
 *
 from sales_analysis_tb